aman-abdu/MyProjects/Data Engineering/IPL DE and analysis/README.md

 Directions or anything needed before running the project.

 - Basic Knowledge on SQL and Python/PySpark
-- Azure Account
+- Databricks account
-- Good to have basic understanding about Azure Services
+- Storage Repository like github (optional)

 ## How to Run This Project